 - Healthy relationships

-With a recognition that inpatient treatment is often only the beginning step towards ongoing recovery from an addiction to prescription drugs, the staff at Crestwyn Behavioral Health work with patients to form thorough discharge plans so that appropriate continuity of care can be assured as patients’ time at Crestwyn comes to an end.
+With a recognition that inpatient rehab is often only the beginning step towards ongoing recovery from an addiction to prescription drugs, the staff at our addiction rehab center work with patients to form thorough discharge plans so that appropriate continuity of care can be assured as patients’ time at our rehab center comes to an end.
 Assessment counselors, treatment teams, and patients’ individual therapists will all work in collaboration with each patient to determine which aftercare options are most appropriate for him or her.

-If you or an important person in your life is struggling with an addiction to prescription drugs, or co-occurring mental health and substance abuse concerns, please do not hesitate to reach out to the knowledgeable, compassionate, and experienced professionals at Crestwyn Behavioral Health.
+If you or an important person in your life is struggling with an addiction to prescription drugs, or co-occurring mental health and substance abuse concerns, please do not hesitate to reach out to the knowledgeable, compassionate, and experienced professionals at Crestwyn Behavioral Health in Memphis, Tennessee.
 Your or your loved one’s suffering does not have to continue; healing is only a phone call away.